Lim Ulrich sequences and Lech's conjecture: Weakly lim Cohen--Macaulay and weakly lim Ulrich sequences

 We end this section with a proposition which follows from more general results in \cite{BhattHochsterMaLimCohenMacaulaysequence}.
 As this work is still in the stage of preparation, we give the proof of the proposition for the sake of completeness.
+This proposition also appeared as \cite[Lemma 5.20]{IyengarMaWalkerMultiplicity} where it was pointed out that the hypothesis $R$ is a domain is not necessary if we use $\nu_R(M_n)$ instead of $\rank_R(M_n)$ (the proof is essentially the same).

 \begin{proposition} Let $(R,\m)$ be a local domain of dimension $d$ and let $\{M_n\}$ be a sequence of finitely generated modules of dimension $d$.
 Suppose $H_\m^j(M_n)$ has finite length for all $n$ and all $j<d$.
-Then $\{M_n\}$ is a lim Cohen--Macaulay sequence (and hence a weakly lim Cohen--Macaulay sequence) if for all $j<d$. \end{proposition} \begin{proof} Let $\underline{x}=x_1,\dots,x_d$ be a system of parameters of $R$.
+Then $\{M_n\}$ is a lim Cohen--Macaulay sequence if for all $j<d$. \end{proposition} \begin{proof} Let $\underline{x}=x_1,\dots,x_d$ be a system of parameters of $R$.
 We have